gullevek/php_libraries/README.md

 ### master

-The active branch, which is the namespace branch
+The active branch, which is the namespace branch.
+Currently compatible with PHP 7.4 and 8.0

 ### legacy